1. Calculate your earnings

 - Food: $644

 - Entertainment: $267

 - Miscellaneous: $168

-Resources are another month-to-month cost to think about.
-Move.org discovered that the home that is average:
+Utilities are another month-to-month cost to give consideration to.
+Move.org unearthed that the normal home spends:

 - Electricity: $183